utkarshhh17/Devops-Lab/README.md

 # PicsFlow:Infinite Image Scroller

-The Infinite Image Scroller is a web application built with React.js and Spring Boot that provides a seamless scrolling experience through a collection of images.
+The PicsFlow:Infinite Image Scroller is a web application built with React.js and Spring Boot that provides a seamless scrolling experience through a collection of images.

 ## Features